jhovanisabuchi/Flavolingo/README.md

 - ✅ **Normalization**: Ingredients and units were standardized
 - ✅ **Tokenization & vectorization**: TF-IDF was used to convert ingredient lists into numerical vectors

+Images/Screenshot 2025-05-01 162704.png

 ### 🌍 Translation Method
 Since the dataset includes recipes in multiple languages, a translation pipeline was built using:
 - **fastText** for automatic language detection (lid.176.bin)
-- **NLLB-200 (No Language Left Behind)** for translating non-English ingredients to English
+- **Marian MT (translation model)** for translating non-English ingredients to English

-Translations were performed only on input text, while the dataset itself remained in English for consistency and performance.

 ### 🤖 Recommendation System
 The core of Flavolingo’s recommendation engine is:
 - TF-IDF vectorization of ingredient lists
+- TF-IDF vectorization of cuisin lists
 - K-Nearest Neighbors (KNN) algorithm to find similar recipes based on vector proximity

-Results are ranked by cosine similarity, returning recipes most similar to user-provided ingredients.

-Example: If a user enters "tomato, basil, garlic", the app returns pasta, pizza, or soup recipes that include these items.

 ### 🧠 Business Applications
 - 🌎 **Multilingual food apps** for global users